Art @ KCT

 KPMG presents

-ART@KCT Exhibition featuring Andreas Rutkauskas and Serena Arsenault
+ART@KCT Exhibition featuring Marzieh Homayoun and John Leinemann

 Art @ KCT is a professional art exhibition within the lobby of the Kelowna Community Theatre presenting the work of visual artists from the Central Okanagan featuring accessible, thought-provoking visual art.